PeqNP/ays-agent/README.md

 $ ays-agent
 ```

 The `write-config` parameter will write _all_ values provided to the config file, including the `value` parameter.
-However, if you do send the `value` parameter on a subsequent call, the `value` provided will over-write the config's `value`.
+However, if you send the `value` parameter on a subsequent call, the `value` provided will over-write the config's `value`.
+This goes for all other parameters as well.

 You may also write the configuration directly to `~/.ays-agent` yourself.
-Below are all of the key/value pairs:
+Below is a YAML file with all key/value pairs:

 ```yaml
 server: '[server]'